• Home

 The How Do We Remember? chapter focuses on types of memory; how we retrieve information from memory; and how various instructional practices relate to human cognition.
 For example, Dirksen delves into why role-playing and storytelling can be effective, the differences between recognition and recall, the value of practice and repetition and the downside of blunt force (memorization).

-The theme of accommodating our cognitive processes is threaded throughout the book.
+The overriding them of the book is to accommodate the learner’s cognitive processes.
 For example, underlying the recommendations in the Design For Skills chapter is the fact that learning something new can create cognitive overload.

-To avoid this, designers can restructure learning to alternate new information with what is already known.
+To avoid this, designers can restructure learning to alternate new information with previously known information.
 Designers can also distribute practice over time, provide feedback in various ways (it doesn’t all have to be obvious) and engage in follow-up.

 Conclusion